 Chaga – a fungus that mainly grows on birch trees – is “The Diamond of the Forest”.
 This pure gift of nature is widely spread in the northeast states, including Minnesota and Michigan and is easy to find online or in your local co-op store.
 Chaga is proven to carry a plethora of fundamental qualities:

-- Improves skin repair and DNA protection
+- Improves skin repair

 - A free radical hunter – anti-cancer